ravikumariitk/CodeCollab/README.md

 # CodeCollab 🎥💬

-**CodeTogether** is a real-time multi-user code editor with integrated video and audio call capabilities.
+**CodeCollab** is a real-time multi-user code editor with integrated video and audio call capabilities.
 It enables seamless collaboration, allowing multiple participants to code together in a shared environment while communicating via high-quality video and audio calls.

 ## Features 🚀